timotheelionnet/faceshield/README.md

 3D printing models for faceshields built at NYU for NYU Langone Health These models are based on the budmen design  https://budmen.com/ with modifications for comfort and durability based on NYU Langone Health ICU and Emergency Medicine staff.
-Design Team: Mihály Vöröslakos, Neta Agmon, Benjamin King and Timothee Lionnet based on the budmen model.
+Design Team: Mihály Vöröslakos, Neta Agmon, Victoria Bill, Elizabeth New, Benjamin King and Timothee Lionnet based on the budmen model.

 Assembly requires:
 - 1 3D printed shield holder (shield_holder_nyu)